Demerol Uses, Side Effects, and Risk of Addiction

 Seizures

-Yet, since they have been noted in some patients taking Demerol, doctors are always cautious before prescribing Demerol to patients with a medical history that may increase the risk of this rare side effect.
+Seizures have occurred in some patients taking Demerol.
+Because Demerol use carries a risk of seizure activity, providers should always be cautious before prescribing Demerol to patients with a medical history that may increase the risk of this rare side effect.
 More research is being done into the possible connection between seizures and Demerol, but at this time, the risk appears to be small.10

 Effects of Demerol on Pregnant Women